jhsiao999/singleCell-method/README.md

 ### 6. Adding new analysis

-This workflow is set up to separate source codes from their output files.
-The source codes are kept in the master branch, and their output is stored and published in the gh-pages branch.
+The idea is to work from the master branch and then add to both master branch and gh-pages branch.
+Using this workflow, gh-pages branch mirrors master branch.
+Advanced users can modify *.gitignore* and choose to not to publish selected files.

 ```
 git checkout master
 cd analysis
-git add new-analysis.Rmd index.Rmd
+git add *Rmd *html figure/* (or git add --all)
 git commit -m "add new analysis"
 git push origin master

 git checkout gh-pages
 git merge master
-make
-git add *Rmd *html figure/*
-git commit -m "add new analysis"
 git push origin gh-pages
 ```

 ## Resources